Locate a grave MUSEUM OF THE FALLEN

 The Obituary

 The Hawaiian Kingdom was a sovereign state forged in 1795 when Kamehameha I, armed with Western weapons and shrewd diplomacy, united the warring islands under one crown.
 For nearly a century it navigated the pressures of foreign trade, missionaries, and great-power rivalry while remaining independent and internationally recognized.
-Its end came not in battle but in a coup: in January 1893 a group of mostly American sugar planters and businessmen, backed by US Marines, deposed Queen Liliuokalani.
+Its end came not in battle but in a coup: in January 1893 a group of mostly American sugar planters and businessmen calling itself the Committee of Safety, backed by US Marines landed from the USS Boston, deposed Queen Liliuokalani.
 A short-lived republic followed, and in 1898 the United States annexed the islands.
 Congress formally apologized for the overthrow a century later, in 1993.

 Worth remembering